 What is a loose slot machine?

 There are endless speculations regarding loose slots.
-It’s natural, since finding a loose slot is the Holy Grail of every casino player.
-Before we go into that, we need to be clear: there is ONLY one sure way to know if the slot is loose or tight and that is to check the RTP (Return to Player).
+Before we dive into that, we need to be clear: there is ONLY one sure way to know if the slot is loose or tight and that is to check the RTP (Return to Player).

-RTP of a slot machine is the single number that defines what is the average return the player will get.
+RTP of a slot machine is the single number that defines the average return a player will get.
 The higher the RTP – the looser that particular slot.
-Luckily, many of online slots developers are forced to publish the RTP of every slot they make, so you have no reason to search for various signs and follow ridiculous beliefs.
+Luckily, many of online slots developers are forced to publish the RTP of every slot they make.
 All you need to do is check the number and that’s it.
-As simple as that.
+As simple as that!